risi-kondor/GElib/python/docs/source/intro.rst

 `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_
 and can be downloaded from `https://github.com/risi-kondor/GElib <https://github.com/risi-kondor/GElib>`_.

-This document provides documentation for GElib's Python interface.
-Not all features in the C++ library are available through this interface.
-The documentation of the C++ API can be found in pdf format in the package's ``doc`` directory.
+This document provides documentation for GElib's PyTorch interface.
+The PyTorch interface only provides access to a subset of the C++ library's functionality.

 GElib is currently in alpha.
-Some features described in the following may still be incomplete or untested.
+Some features described below may still be incomplete or untested.

 ########
 Features
 ########

 #.
 Classes to store and manipulate SO(3)-equivariant vectors.
 #.
-Fast implementation of the Clebsch-Gordan transform on both the CPU and the GPU.
+Fast implementation of the Clebsch-Gordan transform for both the CPU and the GPU.
 #.
 Facilities for operating on arrays of SO(3)-equivariant vectors in parallel,
-   even in irregular patterns (graphs).
+   including in irregular patterns (graphs).
 #.
-Support for automatic differentiation.
-#.
-Interoperability with PyTorch.
+Interoperability with PyTorch's ``autograd`` functionality.

 ############
 Installation
 ############

-GElib is installed as a PyTorch C++ (or CUDA) extension.
-Installation requires the following:
+GElib is installed as a PyTorch C++ (or CUDA) extension and requires the following:

 #.
 C++14 or higher
 #.
 PyTorch